GLOBAL MARKETS-World stocks take fresh dip as COVID infection rate weighs

 * COVID-19, U.S. election prompt pre-weekend caution

-LONDON/SYDNEY, Oct 30 (Reuters) - World stocks slipped further on Friday and save havens got a fillip as jitters over a rising global COVID-19 infection rate and next week's U.S. presidential election weighed on sentiment.
+LONDON, Oct 30 (Reuters) - World stocks fell further and oil headed for a double-digit weekly slide on Friday as jitters over a rising global COVID-19 infection rate and next week's U.S. presidential election more than offset strong euro zone quarterly growth data.

 "New lockdowns across Europe are being harshly repriced by markets," Barclays equity strategist Emmanuel Cau said in a note to clients.